UCL/research-computing-with-cpp/03cpp2/object_oriented_progamming.md

 - `name` is private
 - `z` is protected

-If you are writing classes in C++, especially classes that will be used by other people, it's a good idea to only give people access to as much as they and no more than that.
+If you are writing classes in C++, especially classes that will be used by other people, it's a good idea to only give people access to as much as they need and no more than that.
 In general:
-- Make functions and variables `private` if you can
+- Make functions and variables `private` if you can.
 - You can control access to variables in a finer grained way through `get` and `set` methods than by making them public.
-For example you may want variables that can be inspected (write a `get`) but not changed (no `set`) or vice versa.
+For example you may want variables that can be inspected (write a `get` function) but not changed (no `set` function) or vice versa.
 - Constructors and destructors should generally be `public`.